wearvr/pico-vr-unity-sdk-instructions/docs/pico-development-kit.md

 * You wish to create a new VR experience for Pico Goblin and have a strong portfolio of other apps on WEARVR.

-If you are not eligible to request a development kit, you can still create a Pico Goblin experience and let WEARVR test your app for you.
+If you are not eligible to request a development kit, you can still create a Pico Goblin experience and let WEARVR test your app for you by [submitting a test build](https://users.wearvr.com/developers/devices/pico-goblin/test-builds).
 You can get in touch at `devs@wearvr.com` to discuss you circumstances.